6 Expert Tips on How to Make an Organized Shopping List

 Be better organized for your next grocery store run with these genius tips that'll save you time and money.

-Sure, making a simple grocery list isn’t exactly rocket science; just jot a down a few items you need to stock in your pantry and bring the list to the store.
-But when you’re coordinating holiday dinner, shopping in bulk or simply short on time, a well-organized list can make a huge difference.
+Sure, making a simple grocery list isn’t exactly rocket science; just jot down a few items you need to stock in your pantry and bring the list to the store.
+But when you’re coordinating dinner for a crowd, shopping in bulk or simply short on time, a well-organized list can make a huge difference.
 It can save you time, money and, most important, ward off stress during your supermarket haul.
 We asked several shopping experts their advice for before-the-store prep.

 Use last week’s receipt